rootstrap/blog/content/My favorite extensions for programming Ruby in Visual Studio Code.md

 ## [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

-This extension will help us to format the code of Javascript, HTML, CSS, JSON, and many more files.
-Is simple and quick, but is not so much configurable like other code-formatter extensions.
+This extension will help you to format the code of Javascript, HTML, CSS, JSON, and many more files.
+Is simple and quick, is not as configurable as other code-formatter extensions.

 **Features:**